timescale/docs.timescale.com-content/api.md

 ## interpolate() [](interpolate)

 The `interpolate` function does linear interpolation for missing values.
-It can only be used in an aggregation query with `time_bucket_gapfill`.
+It can only be used in an aggregation query with [time_bucket_gapfill](#time_bucket_gapfill).
+The `interpolate` function call cannot be nested inside other function calls.

 #### Required Arguments [](interpolate-required-arguments)